rust-lang/book/src/ch17-05-traits-for-async.md

    |        ^^^^^^ required by this bound in `JoinAll`
 ```

-This error message tells us not only that we need to pin the values but also why
+The note in this error message tells us that we should use the `pin!` macro to
+_pin_ the values, which means putting them inside the `Pin` type that
+guarantees the values won’t be moved in memory.
+The error message says pinning
+is required because `dyn Future<Output = ()>` needs to implement the `Unpin`
+trait and it currently does not.

-pinning is required.
-The `trpl::join_all` function returns a struct called
+The `trpl::join_all` function returns a struct called `JoinAll`.
+That struct is
-`JoinAll`.
-That struct is generic over a type `F`, which is constrained to
+generic over a type `F`, which is constrained to implement the `Future` trait.
-implement the `Future` trait.
-Directly awaiting a future with `await` pins the
+Directly awaiting a future with `await` pins the future implicitly.
+That’s why
-future implicitly.
-That’s why we don’t need to use `pin!` everywhere we want to
+we don’t need to use `pin!` everywhere we want to await futures.
-await futures.

 However, we’re not directly awaiting a future here.
 Instead, we construct a new
-future, `JoinAll`, by passing a collection of futures to the `join_all`
+future, JoinAll, by passing a collection of futures to the `join_all` function.
-function.
-The signature for `join_all` requires that the types of the items in
+The signature for `join_all` requires that the types of the items in the
-the collection all implement the `Future` trait, and `Box<T>` implements
+collection all implement the `Future` trait, and `Box<T>` implements `Future`
-`Future` only if the `T` it wraps is a future that implements the `Unpin` trait.
+only if the `T` it wraps is a future that implements the `Unpin` trait.

 That’s a lot to absorb!
 To really understand it, let’s dive a little further
-into how the `Future` trait actually works, in particular around _pinning_.
+into how the `Future` trait actually works, in particular around pinning.
+Look

-Look again at the definition of the `Future` trait:
+again at the definition of the `Future` trait:

 ```rust
 use std::pin::Pin;